nam170201/introduction-to-python-for-computational-science-and-engineering/book/08-functional-tools.md

      return x ** 2
 ```

-This funtion has the name `f`.
+This function has the name `f`.
 Once the function is defined (i.e. the Python interpreter has come across the `def` line), we can call the function using its name, for example

 ```{code-cell} ipython3
 y = f(6)